-Kevin Roberts, Ph.D., is executive director of the Texas Public Policy Foundation.
+Kevin Roberts, Ph.D., is the former Chief Executive Officer of the Texas Public Policy Foundation.
 A lifelong educator, Roberts earned his Ph.D. in American history from The University of Texas, thereafter serving as a history professor, and ultimately starting his own K-12 school, John Paul the Great Academy in Louisiana.

-Tom K. Lindsay, Ph.D., is a distinguished senior fellow of higher education and constitutional studies at the Texas Public Policy Foundation.
+Tom K. Lindsay, Ph.D., is a distinguished senior fellow for Next Generation Texas at the Texas Public Policy Foundation.
 He has more than two decades’ experience in education management and instruction, including service as a dean, provost, and college president.

 Don’t think of it as simply the successful culmination of the American Revolution—it was much, much more than that.
 The signing of the U.S. Constitution on Sept.
 17, 1787 was a revolution for the entire world.